 4. Don't forget to rest

-7. Train your weaknesses, but remain goal-focussed
+7. Train your weaknesses, but don't loose sight of your goals

 It's also important not to forget your strengths.
 If you completely ignore the area in which you excel, it won't remain a strength for long.